 Special rules/considerations applicable to children: Some destinations, owing to their lack of special child or medical facilities, may not be suitable for very young children, but we would be happy to advise which accommodation or resorts we think are suited to your requirements.
-Should any child qualify for a “Free Child Place” (where applicable) they are normally required to share the same room as their parents.
+Should any child qualify for a “Free Child Place” (where applicable) they are normally required to share the same room as their parents (except with villas).

 Hotel-run kids’ clubs: We are unable to accept responsibility or give any guarantee for the standard of facilities or personnel in hotel-run kids’ clubs.
 Please note, such clubs often operate subject to minimum number and in summer months only.
 Some kids’ clubs may be chargeable and we do not guarantee that they are free of charge.

 Advice on service and amenity variations during 'peak' and 'off-peak' seasons: Most of the destinations we feature/advertise are available all year round, however some do have quieter “off peak” periods when you can enjoy the resort or city being less crowded and more personal attention from staff.
 Due to the fall in demand in 'off peak' periods, it may be necessary for establishments, such as restaurants, to scale down their services or the size of some of their facilities.
 In some resorts recreational facilities such as outdoor pools/water sport activities may also be reduced or even closed.
 Similarly, during peak periods, establishments often experience full occupancy which may result in a livelier atmosphere and slower service.